kermodegroup/BayesianSelectionMLIP/README.md

 ### Julia Installation
 To use ACE models and descriptor features, the code requires Julia, with the ACEpotentials (v0.6), ASE, and JuLIP packages installed.

+A suitable Julia environment is provided via the `Project.toml` and `Manifest.toml` files, which contain a minimal number of required packages.
+Switching Julia to this project can be achieved by setting the environment variable `export JULIA_PROJECT=.`.

-The installation instructions below are modified from the [ACEpotentials v0.6 docs](https://acesuit.github.io/ACEpotentials.jl/v0.6/gettingstarted/installation/), to be ran from a `julia` repl:
+To install from scratch, follow the installation instructions below.
+The code is modified from the [ACEpotentials v0.6 docs](https://acesuit.github.io/ACEpotentials.jl/v0.6/gettingstarted/installation/), and is to be ran from a `julia` repl:

 ```
 using Pkg